codercodercodercoder/learngit2/readme.txt

 Git is a version control system.
 Git is free software.
-hahaha! i am a talenter!!!
+hahaha! i am a talenter!!!dsfsadfsdfsafsfsdsfaf